-15th February 1868.
+3rd April 1868.
 Incoming cover from Bangalore via Bombay to the Expedition.
-The cover was franked at 4 Annas, postal rate for covers of officers to or from India, Exceptionally struck on the front side by the Zoulla post office the "F.IF.P.O." mark in red ink, signal of correct franking.
+The cover was franked at 4 Annas, postal rate for covers of officers to/or from India.
+The "F.F.P.O." mark dated 21st April 1868 in red ink, signal of correct franking, was exceptionally struck on the front side by the Zoulla post office.

 8th March 1868.
 Letter sent by Major Algernon Durand "Staff Officer" to his wife.
-The letter is franked with a stamp at 6 Annas8 Pies postal rate for letters of officers to England via Marseilles, cancelled with postmark "FF" in a diamond.
+The letter is franked with a stamp at 6 Annas 8 Pies postal rate for letters of officers to England via Marseilles, cancelled with postmark "FF" in a diamond.
 Durand's wife note: "Received April 7th 1868 Answered to Zoola..."
 On the back side the departure Expedition's postmark "F.F.P.O." of Zoulla dated 13 MA 68.